meow-d/apspace-calendar/README.md

 ## Limitations/TODO
 - [x] Filter by grouping
 - [x] Tests
+- [ ] Ability to filter classes
+- [ ] urm..
+Cache the data for the net/http version?

 ## Contributing
 Feel free to open an issue for any bugs.
 Or better yet, fix it for me and open a pull request 🥺.